 Under RTS 27 and 28, firms face new standards on publishing data regarding execution quality that may also have consequences for their order execution policies.

 RTS 28 is the more immediate concern for financial firms and investment managers in particular.
 It is due by 30 April and requires firms to disclose their top 5 execution venues or brokers and summarizes execution quality achieved.

 It is geared primarily towards buy-side investment firms and is intended to enable the public and investors to evaluate the quality of a firm’s execution practices by requiring publication of key information about how and where the firm has executed client orders.

 It requires investment firms to publish annual information on the quality of execution obtained on their top five trading venues.

-RTS 27 i a quarterly requirement, for execution venue, a well a market maker and systematic internalizers (I), to publish et execution report.
+RTS 27 is a quarterly requirement, for execution venues, as well as market makers and systematic internalizers (SI), to publish best execution reports.
 It needs to be reported from 30 June.

 Ongoing view of best execution

 These regulatory statutes affect firms globally, not just in the EU.